Amutheezan/amutheezan.github.io/docs/hl7ack.md

 author: Amutheezan Sivagnanam

 ---
-#### **Warning !**
+#### **Disclaimer**

 This content is based on my study on the topic, by googling and this is just to share some thoughts and views about the topic.
-Using this for official purposes is at your own risk.

 Just start the topic with the question,